 The 7 best InDesign alternatives

-Launched in 2018, Affinity Publisher is our top choice for a subscription-free alternative to InDesign.
-It has a similar interface and is broadly capable of most of the same tasks, with excellent page layout features for both printed and online media.
-You can import InDesign files, as well as raster and vector files.
-It also now offers full preflight checking that will alert you to any possible errors in your documents.
+Our number one pick as a subscription-free alternative to InDesign is Affinity Publisher.
+Launched in 2018, the software offers a very similar interface to InDesign, and it can do most of the same tasks, offering brilliant page layout features for both print and online media.
+You can import InDesign files, as well as raster and vector files, and you get full preflight checking to alert you to any possible errors in your documents.

-Available for both Mac and PC, Affinity Publisher can be used as part of an interoperable suite of apps (alongside the vector editor Affinity Designer and/or the image editor Affinity Photo), or on its own.
-There’s no iPad version yet, but you can open, edit and export Publisher documents in Affinity Designer for iPad and the iPad version of Affinity Photo.
-At a cost of £49.99 / £48.99, with a few templates thrown in, Affinity Publisher offers a good value alternative to InDesign.
+Available for both Mac and PC, although not for Linux, Affinity Publisher can be used as part of the Affinity suite of interoperable apps, which includes the vector editor Affinity Designer (see our Affinity Designer review) and the image editor Affinity Photo), or simply on its own.
+There’s no iPad version yet, but you can open, edit and export Affinity Publisher documents in Affinity Designer for iPad and the iPad version of Affinity Photo.
+The package has a one-off cost of £49.99 / £48.99, with a few templates thrown in, making it a good value if not an entirely comprehensive InDesign alternative.

-There's a lot to like about Magix's Xara Page & Layout Designer 11, particularly the price.
-At $89.99 / £49.99 it's neither suspiciously cheap nor horrifically expensive, and it gives you more than your money's worth.
-The interface looks a little dated, but it's easy to get to grips with, and it comes with plenty of templates to get you up and running quickly.
-It even supports Pantone colours and exports PDF/X files for accurate print reproduction.
+There's a lot to like about Magix's Xara Page & Layout Designer 11; not least the price.
+At $89.99 / £49.99 it's neither suspiciously cheap nor terribly expensive, and you certainly get your money's worth and some.
+While the interface looks a tad dated, it's very easy to get to grips with, and the package comes with plenty of templates to help you get started quickly.
+It supports Pantone colours and exports PDF/X files for accurate print reproduction.

-It might not have the scope of something like InDesign or QuarkXPress (see below), but if you're just getting started and don't want to spend a fortune, you'll definitely get a lot of mileage out of it while polishing your layout skills.
-If you want to try it out before you commit, there's a free seven-day trial version to download.
+It doesn't have the scope of a package like InDesign or QuarkXPress (we'll turn to that next), but if you're just getting started or only occasionally use DTP and don't want to spend a huge amount on your software, you can get a lot out of this while your fine-tune your layout skills.
+You can try before you buy with a free seven-day trial.

-If you’re looking for a free, open-source alternative to InDesign, we can recommend checking out Scribus.
-This excellent tool has an interface that’s very similar to InDesign and has a surprisingly wide range of features for a zero-cost tool.
-First launched in 2001, Scribus has an enthusiastic developer community that keeps it updated with new features and ensures its stability.
-Available for Mac, Windows and Linux, it supports most of the desktop publishing features you’d find in paid software, including support for OpenType, CMYK colours, spot colours, ICC colour management and versatile PDF creation, as well as some unexpected extras like vector drawing tools, emulation of colour blindness and the rendering of markup languages like LaTeX or Lilypond.
+If you’re looking for an open-source free InDesign alternative, take a gander at Scribus.
+It offers an interface that’s pretty similar to InDesign, and it boasts an unexpectedly broad feature set for a free tool.
+Launched in 2001, Scribus has an enthusiastic developer community that keeps it updated and ensures its stability.
+It supports most of the desktop publishing features you find in paid software, including support for OpenType, CMYK colours, spot colours, ICC colour management and versatile PDF creation, and there are some surprising extras like vector drawing tools, emulation of colour blindness and the rendering of markup languages like LaTeX or Lilypond.

-There are a lot of good forums and documentation around Scribus that will help you get up and running quickly, and it even comes with a free selection of templates designed for the likes of business cards, brochures and newsletters.
-The biggest negative is that you can’t open files from other desktop publishing software, such as InDesign or Quark.
-All in all, Scribus isn’t likely to ever become as powerful or feature-rich as InDesign, but if you’re working on an indie publishing venture or personal side project and want a free DTP package that will meet most of your needs, this is a good option to try.
+There are good forums and documentation that can help you get up and running quickly, and the software even comes with a free selection of templates for things like business cards, brochures and newsletters.
+The biggest drawback is that you can’t open files from other desktop publishing software, such as InDesign or Quark.
+But while Scribus isn’t likely to become as powerful or feature-rich as InDesign, it's a great alternative if you’re working in indie publishing or on a personal side project and prefer to use a free DTP package.
+It's available for Mac, Windows and Linux.

-It's not a patch on InDesign, but priced at just $19.99, it's a decent budget option if you only need to design something specific and would rather use a quick template than design from scratch.
-There’s a free trial, so you can try before you buy.
+It's not a patch on InDesign, and it's only available for Mac, but priced at only $19.99, it's a decent budget option if you only need to make rather specific layout designs and would prefer to use templates to get things done quickly.
+There’s a free trial, so you can give it a go before you buy.